KenzieAcademy/backend-epithet-generator/submissions/sprint_b/README.md

 ### 1. Start virtual environment:

-Go to the sprint-c directory
+Go to the sprint-b directory

 ```
 pipenv shell